0xAX/linux-insides/Initialization/linux-initialization-3.md

 #endif
 ```

-This configuration option enabled for `CONFIG_PHYS_ADDR_T_64BIT`.
-After that we got virtual address of the segment which stores the base address of the extended BIOS data area we shift it on 4 and return.
+This configuration option is enabled by `CONFIG_PHYS_ADDR_T_64BIT`.
+After that we got virtual address of the segment which stores the base address of the extended BIOS data area, we shift it on 4 and return.
 After this `ebda_addr` variables contains the base address of the extended BIOS data area.

 In the next step we check that address of the extended BIOS data area and low memory is not less than `INSANE_CUTOFF` macro